sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

 [ACCORDION-BEGIN [Step 4: ](Add Set State log action at app OnLaunch)]

-You will add `LogSetState.action` at application on launch event so that when your app can start gathering logs on launch.
+You will add `LogSetState.action` at application `onLaunch` event so that app can start gathering logs on launch.

 Double click on the `Application.app` file | click on **+** icon to add required action.